 What and how you discipline your children is a hugely important building block of family culture.
 Discipline is a way to modify behaviors; thus, if used well, discipline can help us get more of the shared behaviors we want as part of our family culture.
 Discipline can also help us weed out behaviors that run counter to the family culture we are striving for.

 Discipline can be described simply as our reactions to behavior.
-A reaction might be as strong as putting a child in time out, or as simple as giving a child a disapproving look.
+A reaction might be as strong as putting a child in time out, or as simple as asking a child not to do something.
 No response at all is also an example of a reaction, and it may be one of the most important because “what you’re willing to tolerate is the true measure of your culture."14 Think about it, if one of your kids doesn’t do their share of the family chores, and you don’t react at all, you are sending the message to the whole family that responsibility isn't important.
 Yikes!

 Discipline also includes positive reactions to behaviors that are in line with family values.
 In fact, the more positive your discipline, the better because “a child who feels good, does good.”15 I believe that a simple thank you is one of the most effective disciplining tools in our parenting toolbelt: “There’s a strong scientific support that [thanking] ignites cooperative behavior… This is because thank-yous aren’t only expressions of gratitude; they’re crucial belonging cues that generate a contagious sense of safety, connection, and motivation.”16

 Make a plan to alter your discipline to be more in line with your family values.
 You may find it helpful to read my detailed article on this topic “Lovingly Discipline Your Kids with These 8 Parenting Tools."

 Bonus Tip: Write Down Value-based Family Rules